wlph17/sw-tutorial/basic_c.md

 * Abstractions: neglecting implementation details.
   * Low level: working with hardware.
   * High level: neglecting the hardware details.
-* C language is a high level programming language.
-It provides some abstractions which enables us to write larger programs.
-However, it still provides ways for us to do low level work, which is needed in embedded programming.
+* C language is a high level programming language. <span class="hidden">It provides some abstractions which enables us to write larger programs.
+However, it still provides ways for us to do low level work, which is needed in embedded programming.</span>

-> Note: C++ is a superset of C, which provides more abstractions than C language while being compatible with C. We use both C and C++ in our team.
-As C++ is more complicated and not really needed in the internal competition, we would not talk about C++ now.

 --

 ### Compiler

 * High level languages cannot be executed by computers directly.
 It has to be translated into machine code before execution, this translation is called ***compile*** and is done by a ***compiler*** (compiler toolchain, basically a set of tools).
-* When compiling programs for another kind of machine having different set of instruction set, a ***cross-compiler*** would be needed, and the translation would be called ***cross-compile***.
-In short, the compiler used in our embedded programming is different from what we use normally.
+* When compiling programs for another kind of machine having different set of instruction set, a ***cross-compiler*** would be needed, and the translation would be called ***cross-compile***. <span class="hidden">In short, the compiler used in our embedded programming is different from what we use normally.</span>
-* Apart from compiling C files, we may have to include assembly code files or library files to generate the entire executable program.
-The process of generating the executable program is called ***building***, and due to the complexity of the build process we often make use of build tools such as **GNU Make** to automate the build process.
+* <span class="hidden">Apart from compiling C files, we may have to include assembly code files or library files to generate the entire executable program. </span>The process of generating the executable program is called ***building***, <span class="hidden">and due to the complexity of the build process</span> we often make use of build tools such as **GNU Make** to automate the build process.

 --